When you pray, you speak to God, when you read the Bible, God speaks to you

 There are signs from God.
 God's signs are there for everyone but you need to be open to receive them or to notice them.
 I am not afraid anymore and I don't worry as much.
 I know that struggle is part of life and it takes practice and daily prayer to fight off the great deceiver, the master of lies who likes to play mischief with us and makes us doubt ourselves.
 My work as a career coach has changed since I deepened my relationship with the Lord and I became a Biblical follower of Christ, not a cultural one.
 I enjoy working with clients who are seeking to deepen their relationship with God as they navigate their next steps on their life journey.
 My clients embrace the work, the exploration of their inner selves, the joy and the humor that surrounds the coaching experience.

 Professional Experience Regina Freedman, M.S.
-Ed, ACC Christian coach individual & group, writer, author, speaker, blogger, catechist
+Ed, ACC Christian coach individual & group, writer, author, speaker, catechist

 I started out as a professional actress working in Manhattan in Films, TV, and Theater.
 During that time I secured many temporary positions where I was exposed to all types of work across all industries.
 I noticed that most people did not like their jobs.
 I thought it would be a good idea to transfer my skills from my former acting profession to a new career where I could assist others in making career choices.
 I earned a Masters in Counseling Psychology in the Education Department of Fordham University where I gained the honor of Kappa Delta Pi.
 I moved into coaching after my graduate studies, with a certification from the International Coach Academy.
 I subsequently became a member of the International Coach Federation where I was awarded an Associate Certified Coach Accreditation and I am in good standing today.
 Most of my work has been with architects, interior designers, and people in the manufacturing industry who produce products for the Architecture & Design Community.
 I have held a long-standing affiliation with Interior Design Magazine where I was the Hall of Fame Director.
-I am dedicating my time to coaching with individuals and groups; writing articles; producing videos and completing my first novel.
+I am dedicating my time to coaching with individuals and groups; writing articles; producing videos and I have completed my first novel.
 The Essential Coach has moved into a faith-based perspective.
 I welcome people of all faiths, however, it is predominately a Christian Biblical orientation.
-I am also a Catechist teaching children the Catholic faith.
+I also taught 4th graders the Catholic faith through a parish Catechist program.
+I am an author and I also write poetry.
+My other publishing company is DiMonte Publishing.
+My novel, Receiving Grace is available on Amazon here.